Séamus Barra Ó Súilleabháin

 Séamus Barra Ó Súilleabháin is a Kerry poet, writer, haiku artist, and rapper who performs hip hop songs under the name Súil Amháin (One Eye).
 He is one of the most prominent of the new generation of Irish language poets.

 Life

 Ó Súilleabháin was born in London, England but raised in Listowel, Co.
 Kerry.
 He attended school in Knocknagoshel, Co.
 Kerry, for a year as the family moved back and forth between the two countries.
 When he moved back to north Kerry, he spoke with an English accent.
 “I had a different understanding of my surroundings than the other kids at school,” he said.
 “I was analyzing everything around me.”

 Ó Súilleabháin won the All-Ireland Poetry Slam in 2011.

-He received a Fulbright Scholarship to attend Idaho State University and is a graduate of the Department of Irish at University College Galway.
 He conducted doctoral research on the writing of Mícheál Ó Gaoithín (“Maidhc an File”), son of Peig Sayers, who was referenced in Ó Súilleabháin's rapping.

 He was writer-in-residence at St John's Centre in Listowel in 2022.